Dalmatae: Religion

 The major collective deity of the Delmatic federation was their pastoral god 'Sylvanus' they called Vidasus.
 His divine wife was 'Thana', a Delmatic goddess mostly comparable with Roman Diana and Greek Artemis.
 Their frequent reliefs often accompanied by nymphs, are partly conserved up today in some cliffs of Dalmatia; in Imotski valley also their temple used from 4th to 1st century BC, was unearthed.
-The third important one of Delmatae was a wargod 'Armatus' comparable with Roman Mars and Greek Ares.
+The third important one of Delmatae was a war god 'Armatus' comparable with Roman Mars and Greek Ares.
 Their bad deity was the celestial Dragon devouring the sun or moon in the eclipses.

 A strong weapons cult was very specific for the patriarchal Delmatae, and in their masculine tombs different weapons are widely present (that is rare in neighbouring peoples e.g. Liburni, Iapydes, etc.).
 Their usual tombs were under the stone tumuli of kurgan type.
 After the classic Roman reports (Muzic 1998), nomadic Delmatae were extremely superstitious, and they had a primitive panic dread from all celestial phenomena: any view on the night stars was for them forbidden in the fear of a sure death, and in the case of solar or lunar eclipses they repeated tremendous collective howling because of the immediate world ending, made hysterical suicides etc.